-198 a.
+a.
 Number and tracks

-with a dry intrusion.
+Of 106 monsoon depressions identified between 1979 and 2014, 49 were identified as interacting with a dry intrusion.
 Figure 3 shows the effect of dry intrusions on MD tracks.
-The left panel shows the relative frequency of the locations of all MD centers in 3.0 degree latitude and longitude bins.
+The left panel shows the relative frequency of the locations of all MD centers in 3.0° latitude and longitude bins.
 The right panel shows the difference in track density between MDs with and without dry intrusions.
-Only locations with a statistically significant difference are plotted; significance is calculated as in Section 2d.
+Only locations with a statistically significant difference are plotted; significance is calculated as in section 2d.

 Tracks with dry intrusions show increased frequency in western and north-central India and a decreased frequency near the Bay of Bengal.
 This shows that MDs that propagate into western India are more likely than not to encounter a dry intrusion.
-We will discuss the effect of dry intrusions on MD rainfall in northwestern India and Pakistan in Section 6.
+We will discuss the effect of dry intrusions on MD rainfall in northwestern India and Pakistan in section 6.